wewriteapps/FWRD/README.rst

 "get out of the way" and simply provide enough to make an app accessible from the web.

-FWRD is still alpha software.
+While FWRD has been used for production systems is still alpha software.
 Until it hits version 1.0 the api is subject to massive change/overhaul.

 FEATURES
 --------